 You may refuse to accept cookie files when visiting our site, by activating the setting on your browser which allows you to refuse the setting of cookies.

-Access to your information – You have the right to request a copy of the personal information about you that we hold.
+Access to your information – You have the right to request a copy of the personal information about you that we hold free of charge.

 Correcting your information – We want to make sure that your personal information is accurate, complete and up to date and you may ask us to correct any personal information about you that you believe does not meet these standards.